Jim Chanos, Short Seller and Democrat Donor, Rips Election Betting Markets

 Chanos Could Be Ruffled by Betting Market Findings

-Chanos supported President Biden in during the 2020 election cycle and with one exception, all of his contributions to political candidates and parties listed on OpenSecrets went to Democrats.
+Chanos supported President Biden during the 2020 election cycle, and with one exception, all of his contributions to political candidates and parties listed on OpenSecrets went to Democrats.

 Chanos Known in Gaming Circles

-Chanos is well-known to investors that follow casino gaming and sports wagering stocks.
-In 2021, the Kynikos Associates founder shorted DraftKings (NASDAQ: DKNG), touching prompting rebuke from co-founder and CEO Jason Robins.
+Chanos is well-known to investors who follow casino gaming and sports wagering stocks.
+In 2021, the Kynikos Associates founder shorted DraftKings (NASDAQ: DKNG), prompting rebuke from co-founder and CEO Jason Robins.

 Chanos also had a short position in Wynn Resorts (NASDAQ: WYNN) in 2021.
 He retired last year.